smichard/cloud_bites_tutorial/README.md

 ```
 ***
 ### **3. Deploy a local Kubernetes cluster using K3D**
 In the following section you are going to use the [K3D](https://k3d.io) project to locally deploy a minimal Kubernetes cluster.
 K3D is a lightweight wrapper to run [K3S](https://k3s.io), Rancher Lab’s minimal Kubernetes distribution, in Docker.
 K3D makes it very easy to create single- and multi-node K3S clusters in Docker, e.g. for local development on Kubernetes.
-A good introduction with some use cases can be found in the [DevOps Toolkit YouTube video](https://www.youtube.com/watch?v=mCesuGk-Fks).
+A good introduction to K3D with some use cases can be found in the [DevOps Toolkit YouTube video](https://www.youtube.com/watch?v=mCesuGk-Fks).

 Deploy a local K3D cluster with three control planes and three worker nodes:
 ```